vectorsigmaissomewhere/Django-Projects-/Core-Django/ConceptsWithCode/jitem 12 Concrete View Class in Django Rest Framework.md

 ```

-find the full code from
+find the rest of the code from
 ```
 jitem 9 or jitem 10
 ```